elpamplina/mastodon-threading/README.md

 ## Installation

 This plugin is tested under Obsidian v1.7.7.
-It may work with older versions, but it is untested.
+It may not work with older versions.

 To install Obsidian, download it from the [official site](https://obsidian.md/) and follow their instructions.
 Once you have Obsidian installed and created your vault, you can proceed to install the plugin.

-> ATTENTION: This plugin is in testing and has not yet been included in the official Obsidian repository.
-At the moment, the only way to install it is manually, and you do so at YOUR OWN RESPONSIBILITY.
-I cannot be held responsible for any information or resources that may be damaged.
-You're warned.
+### Install from official repository (RECOMMENDED)
+- Open settings -> Community plugins
+- Disable Restricted mode
+- Click Browse community plugins and search for "Mastodon Threading".
+- Click Enable

 ### Manual installation